How Do We Measure Current

 4. Clamp Meters:

 Clamp meters offer a non-invasive method of measuring current.
-They use a current transformer (CT) that clamps around a conductor without requiring any direct connection.
+In practice, they use a current transformer (CT) that clamps around a conductor without requiring any direct connection.
 The CT detects the magnetic field generated by the current and translates it into a measurable signal.
 This allows for current measurement without breaking the circuit, a crucial advantage when working with live wires.

 • Advantages: Non-invasive measurement, safe for measuring current in live circuits, ideal for high-current applications.